didaccs/learning-cloud-development/AZ204/concepts/compute_solution.md

 # Compute Solutions Concepts

 ## Azure App Service
+Is a service to hosting applications based on http (Web App, Api App, Mobile App, Functions or Logic Apps).
+The resources assigned to run those applications are defined by the App Plan (RAM, CPU, storage...).

 ### Scalling
  - Scale up/down -> increase or decrease resources of the instances (ram, cpu...)